lynchborg/ezdc/README.md

 Yes?
 Then we've got you covered.
 No?
 Make a P.R.

-Wrap you `m.Run()` and `dctest` will take care of spinning up your containers and checking that they're ready before running your tests.
+Wrap you `m.Run()` and `ezdc` will take care of spinning up your containers and checking that they're ready before running your tests.

 Have a look in the [./examples](./examples) dir for runnable tests.